swirlds-ryan/hedera-docs/tutorials/hello-world/hfs-files.md

 ### Write the script

-An almost-complete script has already been prepared for you, and you will only need to make a few modifications (outlined below) for it to run successfully.
+An almost-complete script has already been prepared for you, `script-hfs-files-sdk.js`, and you will only need to make a few modifications (outlined below) for it to run successfully.

 #### Step 1: File create transaction

-The contents of `my-file.txt` have been read from disk, and stored in a `Buffer`, `localFileContents`.
+The contents of `my-file.txt` have been read from disk, and stored in a `Buffer` named `localFileContents`.

-Set the contents of this in `FileCreateTransaction`, so that your file is written onto the network.
+Set the contents of `localFileContents` in `FileCreateTransaction`, to write your file onto Hedera Testnet.

 ```js
         .setContents(localFileContents.toString())